vcombey/ihp/Guide/auto-refresh.markdown

 When the page is rendered a small JavaScript function will connect back to the IHP server using a WebSocket connection.

-Whenever an `INSERT`, `UPDATE` or `DELETE` happens to the tables used by your action IHP will rerun your action on the server-side.
+Whenever an `INSERT`, `UPDATE` or `DELETE` happens to the tables used by your action, IHP checks whether the concrete row change could affect the output of your page before rerendering.
+If a change is relevant, the action is rerun on the server-side.
 When the generated HTML looks different than the HTML generated on the initial page load it will send the new HTML to the browser using the WebSocket connection.
 The JavaScript listening on the WebSocket will use the new HTML to update the current page.
 It uses morphdom to only touch the parts of your current DOM that have changed.

+### Targeted Re-Rendering (Row-Aware Auto Refresh)

+Starting with this version, Auto Refresh is “row-aware” and avoids unnecessary rerenders on hot tables:

+- Row-level notifications: Database triggers now fire per row and include the changed row id as the notification payload.
+- Query tracking: During the initial render inside `autoRefresh do`, IHP records the SELECT statements (SQL + parameters) that produced the page (this is automatic for QueryBuilder `fetch` calls; see below for custom SQL).
+- Membership checks on change: On each notification, Auto Refresh tests whether the changed id would be part of any recorded SELECT for that table by running a tiny `SELECT EXISTS(SELECT 1 FROM (<recorded-select>) WHERE (id)::text = ?)`.
+  - If true (row is or became part of the page), the server rerenders the action and pushes the HTML diff to the client.
+  - If false (e.g. row belongs to another user, or doesn’t match the WHERE), the page is left untouched.

+This keeps the classic developer experience (SSR views, automatic DOM patching) while scaling better with many users and frequent writes.

 ### Using Auto Refresh